Ambient-Impact/drupal-modules/ambientimpact_icon/icons/brands/readme.md

 # YouTube icon

-This is from the [Entypo+](http://entypo.com/) icon set and are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+This is from the [Entypo+](http://entypo.com/) icon set and is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

 # GitLab icon